How WhatsApp became linked to mob violence and fake news — and why it’s hard to stop

 WhatsApp was the main platform for messaging service misinformation campaigns in seven of the 10 countries studied in a recent Oxford University report, but it is not the only popular messaging app battling misinformation.
 Other services studied in the report included Telegram in Iran, WeChat in China and Line in Thailand.

-"Political messaging operations use these services to spread disinformation about opponents and groups, which has led to violence," Natalie Kerby, a communications associate with Data & Society Research Institute, an independent nonprofit that covers the social and cultural impact of technology, said in an email.
+"Political messaging operations use these services to spread disinformation about opponents and groups, which has led to violence," Joan Donovan, media manipulation research lead at Data & Society, an independent nonprofit that covers the social and cultural impact of technology, said in an email.
 "Because the messages tend to come from trusted sources ... it presents a new challenge for stopping the influence of disinformation on the public.”

 WhatsApp was founded in 2009 as an easy and nearly free messaging service.
 By sending messages as data over the internet, users could get around per-text message charges, making it a cheap, efficient and easy way to communicate.
 To sign up, all a user needed was a cellphone number.